peytontolbert/Research_Library/README.md

 Current public snapshot:

-- As published on April 19, 2026, the public dataset contains `100,569` papers, all with matched arXiv metadata.
+- As published on April 19, 2026, the public dataset contains `1,000,000` papers, all with matched arXiv metadata.
-- `100,549` rows came from preferred raw-PDF extraction, `17` rows came from the structured-token export, and `3` rows came from raw-PDF fallback extraction.
 - The export was generated with `--prefer-raw-pdf-text` and `--raw-pdf-max-chars 0`, which means the PDF-sourced rows are intended to be full-document extracts rather than capped snippets.
-- License metadata matters here: `60,005` rows use arXiv's `nonexclusive-distrib` license, while many others use Creative Commons licenses such as CC BY 4.0.
 - In practical terms, this dataset is a public text corpus for paper-scale retrieval, search, and training workflows, with enough metadata to filter by license and provenance before reuse.

 ### SkillSets (Per-Repository Skills)